Washington & Jefferson Presidents: Rugby

 The Washington and Jefferson Rugby Club was founded in 2004, and fields both men's and women's teams.
 It is a member of USA Rugby, the Midwest Rugby Union, and the Allegheny Rugby Union.
 The club competes in the Allegheny Rugby Union Collegiate Division 3 against teams such as Juniata Rugby Football Club, Carnegie Mellon Rugby Football Club and Geneva Rugby Football Club.
 The club also competes in an unofficial Presidents' Athletic Conference Championship every spring.
 In 2004, the men's club won the 2004 Allegheny Rugby Union Division 3 championship.
 They are now one of the most successful teams at Washington and Jefferson College.
 Under a newly appointed head coach, so far in 2011, the club is a perfect 8–0.
 Winning the 2011 Pittsburgh Collegiate Classic and the 2011 Westmoreland Collegiate Tournament.

 Women's soccer

-The women's soccer team is led by Head Coach Kendra Jones.
+The women's soccer team is led by Head Coach Dan Dubois.
 The team has won three straight PAC Conference Championships in the 2008, 2009 and 2010 seasons under former Head coach Pete Curtis.
 The following year, the defense set an all-time low number of goals allowed during a season, letting by just 13 goals for the 19 game 2011 season.